Transition Opportunities at the University of Rochester (TOUR)

 Students enjoy the activities and experiences that come with college life, with the partnership and support of a mentor.

-If you or a loved one would like to enroll in TOUR, please contact JoAnn Genthner at Monroe #1 BOCES.
+If you or a loved one want information about applying to TOUR, or having a tour or meeting about the TOUR program, please contact JoAnn Genthner at Monroe #1 BOCES.